Dressing for School

 Our days at school are filled with trips outside to the playground, arts and crafts, gardening, and other activities that have the potential to be messy.
 Clothing should therefore be weather-appropriate and easily washable.
 We recommend that your child dress in comfortable two-piece sets in lieu of jeans, overalls, party dresses, or other items, which may hinder movement or be difficult to clean.

 In keeping with the Montessori philosophy of peace, we ask that all parents refrain from dressing their children in clothing that depicts superheroes or other aggressive characters.
 We have observed that such clothing can lead to excessively rough playground games, teaching violence as a way to solve problems, and the exclusion of certain children from activities.
-Examples of unacceptable characters include Spiderman, Batman, and Incredible Hulk.
+Examples of characters to avoid include Spiderman, Batman, and Incredible Hulk.
 Clothing depicting animals, such as dinosaurs, is acceptable.
-Stay away from any cartoon characters, so children are not distracted at school.
-Clothing representing sporting events or sporting heroes is also allowed.
+Stay away from cartoon characters, so children are not distracted at school.
+Clothing representing sporting events or sporting heroes is allowed.

 Clothing should be clearly labeled with the child’s name.
 For Young Children’s Community children, each article of clothing, including shoes, must be labeled with the child’s name.